open-resources/dash_curriculum/tutorial/part1/chapter4.md

 Using callbacks always make sure to import the libraries 'Output' and 'Input' for the callback decorator.
 ```

 Creating the app components we are using the markdown and the dropdown from the dash core components (dcc) library.
 The markdown gets assigned an id, a children and a style, whereas the dropdown gets assigned an id, some options and an initial value.
+In this case, the forementioned children, style, options and value are the properties of the two components.
 The unique ids are necessary for implementing a working callback.

 ```
 # Create app components